def324/sunside/docs/architecture.md

 1. User selects departure/arrival airports and local times.
 2. `time.ts` converts local inputs to UTC; `flight.ts` builds a validated `FlightPlan`.
 3. `flight.ts` samples the flight timeline (positions + per-sample sun status/side).
+4. `sunSummary.ts` computes aggregate summaries across the whole flight (used by the compass-rose + labels).
-4. The timeline slider selects the current sample; the aircraft marker updates.
+5. The timeline slider selects the current sample; the aircraft marker updates.
-5. For the current timestamp, `daynight.ts` computes:
+6. For the current timestamp, `daynight.ts` computes:
    - the subsolar point (sun marker)
    - the day/night terminator curve
    - SVG paths for day and night regions
-6. `MapPanel.svelte` renders all layers into a single SVG (driven by `App.svelte` state).
+7. `MapPanel.svelte` renders all layers into a single SVG (driven by `App.svelte` state).

 ## Day/night model and “sun” marker